MichaelABryant/michaelabryant/README.md

 After my masters degree, I went to work at [Los Alamos National Laboratory](https://www.lanl.gov/) in the Engineered Materials Group.
 Along with engineering, I analyzed data for several experiments. <sup>[[1]](https://drive.google.com/file/d/1OySLhO9CpHP-Pr9P3CRExrq3nnbOEYh8/view) [[2]](https://drive.google.com/file/d/1_ZKBHjLulXg3wCstsnPSik5e21PyvKIK/view)</sup> To better my analysis skills, I sought out more advanced methods which led me to take Andrew Ng's Machine Learning course on Coursera.

-I left Los Alamos to pursue a PhD in physics, but realized that I was more interested in the data analysis part than I was in doing the wrench turning, wire splicing, and plumbing which is required for experimental physics.
+I left Los Alamos to pursue a PhD in physics, but realized that I was more interested in the data analysis part than I was in doing the hands-on mechanical and electrical work which is required for experimental physics.
 I also felt like I could use my problem solving skills in a more meaningful way in the data industry than in academia.
 Therefore, I am now pursuing a career in data science.

 ### Skills :fire: